DanielMazurkiewicz/WebAI/README.md

   - **name** property defines a name for layer or pipe, all names must be unique
   - **type** property defines a type of operator for given layer or pipe, available options for core ml: neurons, lstm-n, lstm-p, gru.
 Where "n" stands for "normalized", and "p" for "pseudo".
 Default: "neurons"
   - **activation** property defines an activation function for neurons in given layer or pipe
+  - **connections** property defines a way that neurons from given pipe/layer are connected to predecessing layers/pipes
   - **pipes** property defines a list of pipes for given layer
-  - **connections** property defines a way that neurons from given pipe/layer are connected to predecessing layers/pipes
-  - **count** property defines how many inputs/neurons/outputs is in layer/pipe operation
+  - **count** property defines how many inputs/neurons/outputs is in layer/pipe operation, can be a number or array - if array provided (eg [2, 3, 5]) then assumed multidimmensional output, single number is just a shorthand for: [number]
   - **to** property defines where to pipe neuron/operation outputs(or data inputs if on input layer) of current layer/pipe
   - **history** property defines additional outputs of current layer/pipe build out of values of neuron/operation outputs (or input data if on input layer) from given number of previous NN runs
   - **historyTo** property defines where to pipe previous NN runs values of neuron/operation outputs(or data inputs if on input layer) from current layer/pipe